deusfinance/deus-docs/docs/introcopy.md

 ## What is DEUS?

 DEUS finance is a DeFi protocol that enables users to use its oracles to input any data and tokenize it, allowing any user to trade it on the blockchain.
-Its an easy system that allows listing of every asset on the planet; regardless if a person,the SEC or company wants it or not.
+Its an easy system that allows listing of every asset on the planet; regardless if a person, the SEC or company wants it or not.

 ## How does DEUS work?

 Deus allows users to create [Registrars](registrar), virtual copies of assets or baskets of assets, pegged 1:1 to their real-world equivalents.
 Each Registrar is represented with its own ERC-20 token (wToken).
-It is as simple as going to the Conductor and choosing a price feed for the asset they wish to tokenize and our oracles provide live and infinite prices on demand.
-These prices are are specific to you at time requested allowing traders to not be frontrun.
+It is as simple as going to the Conductor and choosing a price feed for the asset they wish to tokenize.
+Our oracles then provide live and infinite prices on demand.
+These prices are specific to you at time requested allowing traders to not be frontrun.
 Traders invest in Registrars through a platform called DEUS Swap, our decentralized exchange.

 ## Why DEUS?